ee190455/hello-world/README.md

-1/does not say i love you back especially in front of plp\talking to david and will call me back\will talk on phone with others not me/school came to a hault/on phone doing it/has a problem wasting time b2b p2p
+1/does not say i love you back especially in front of plp\talking to david and will call me back\will talk on phone with others not me/school came to a hault/on phone doing it/has a problem wasting time b2b p2p what if i did everything not to go to school?